 At Waynesville Water, we work around the clock to provide top quality water to every tap.
 We ask that our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
+The Village of Waynesville Water currently has an unconditional OEPA License to operate.
 The sources of drinking water both tap water and bottled water includes rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally- occurring minerals and in some cases, radioactive materials, and can pick up substances resulting from the presence of animals or from human activity.